 A Tether Tug is a handmade dog toy that's best to use for outdoors.
 It is great for active and energetic dogs that need more playtime and exercise.
 Tether Tug keeps dogs so busy that they won't pay attention to other things in the backyard.
 They won’t try to dig up your flower garden or chew on the backyard fence because they have this toy to play with.

 This ball makes 20 sounds like croaks and chirps, as your dog chases after it.
 The Talking Babble Ball is about the size of a tennis ball and requires batteries to work.
-However, it’s made of durable material.
+However, it's made of durable material.
 Drop it on any surface and it will not break.
-It’s tough even for a Doberman’s teeth.
+It's tough to even for a Doberman's teeth.

 You can find two types of dog Frisbee in the market, the hard disk or the soft disk.
 Hard disks might be dangerous for smaller dogs as it can pack a wallop and hurt their teeth or face.
-Soft disks won’t hurt your dogs but it doesn’t have much weight to fly higher or cover a longer distance, and there’s a number of pet-friendly Frisbee dog toys.
+Soft disks won't hurt your dogs but it doesn't have much weight to fly higher or cover a longer distance, and there are a number of pet-friendly Frisbee dog toys.
 Use the hard type if you seriously want to train your dogs for this sport.

 11. Frozen socks